PasDeChocolat/HawaiiDataPipeline/README.md

  => [:name, :id, :metadata, :index]

 # Note, I've stuffed all the data from the API into the ":metadata" hash.
-# All features of this class are basically convenience methods for
-# parsing this metadata hash.

 # But, it also has method access to top-level keys:
 > i[:name]